 - It allows developers to quickly release new products.
 This is because they don’t need to do any sort of backend configuration to release a new app.
 They can simply upload bits of code and release it.

-A: The cloud space is dominated by three giants: Amazon Web Services (AWS), Google Cloud, and Microsoft Azure.
+The cloud space is dominated by three giants: Amazon Web Services (AWS), Google Cloud, and Microsoft Azure.

 - Amazon Web Services